All Episodes

 The Saudi royal family are the custodians of Islam and of the Grand Mosque at Mecca.

-There's no, there's there's no question about this.
+There's no question about this.

-Fifteen of the 19 hijackers were Saudi.
+15 of the 19 hijackers were Saudi.

-But we're never going to, that's never going to be officially status of the 28 pages 9-11 Commission report will remain redacted, and we won't see it.
+Well, the 28 pages 9-11 Commission report will remain redacted, and we won't see it.

 They have $750 billion of our national debt.

-Meaning they have helped us go into debt.
+Meaning, they have helped us go into debt.

-They've bought the debt, they enable us to engage in deficit welfare state spending.
+They enable us to engage in deficit welfare state spending.

-And they're claiming that if they get blamed for this, they're going to get really mad and they're going to take their $750 billion and go home and think that that's $750 billion is going to wreck our economy.
+And they're claiming that if they get blamed for this, they're going to get really mad and they're going to take their $750 billion and go home.

 And meanwhile, Obama's over there bowing down to the king or whatever.